Updated: May 12, 2022

 Using Zapier to trigger a Slack notification when a project is created.

 That’s where the Taskfeed merger with Precursive comes in.
 The point is that bringing these two businesses together is a perfect analogy for the future of Customer Onboarding on Salesforce.
 You see, Customer Onboarding is never the end of your journey with the customer, it’s just the start.
 Complex B2B products typically need the ongoing input of expert services from the vendor to allow them to drive value from their licence.
-Now you can manage the hand off not just from Sales to Onboarding, but now the next stage, from Onboarding to Services, with Precursive Professional Services and Resources Automation platform.
+Now you can manage the hand off not just from Sales to Onboarding, but now the next stage, from Onboarding to Services, with Precursive's Professional Services Automation and Resource Management platform.

 And with the Salesforce platform underpinning the whole process with real customer data, the opportunity to work smarter throughout the whole customer lifecycle is now not only real, it’s table stakes for the SaaS business.

-If you are still managing your processes on disconnected apps such as Asana, Wrike, Basecamp, Smartsheet, Trello, Jira or the thousands of others then I would recommend exploring Precursive OBX.
+If you are still managing your processes on disconnected apps such as Asana, Wrike, Basecamp, Smartsheet, Trello, Jira or the thousands of others, then I would recommend exploring Precursive.

 If you are new to Salesforce, get in touch and we can talk to you about what solution would best get you to the Onboarding and Customer delivery outcomes you need.
 Our experience in this area is really wide-ranging and we would love to take the time to understand your use case and look at the solutions available.